abdullah-al-masud/graph-convolutional-network/README.md

 # lets assume edge feature is distance between two atoms
 # for 4 edges, we had to define 8 edge_index entries.
 So, similarly, we need to define 8 feature values with shape (8, 1).
+# We can repeat avialable 4 values to fulfill 8 values
 edge_feature = torch.tensor([[1.5, 2.4, 1.6, 1.3, 1.5, 2.4, 1.6, 1.5]]).T

 # label: lets imagine label is binary whether the molecule is organic or not.
 Methane is organic so 1